Panneau de gestion des cookies

 In general, this exemption only allows recognition of a few subjects in a semester and does not go beyond the validation of a semester or a maximum of one year.

-It is possible to enter an IFSI by competitive examination after three years of professional experience in France.
-Any adult, whatever their age and level of diploma, can take part in this competition.
+It is possible to enter IFSI by competitive examination after three years of professional experience in France.
+Any adult, regardless of age and level of education, can enter this competition.

 Depending on the course, exemptions are possible for the first year.

-The conditions to be fulfilled in order to register for the IFSI competition are to have worked full-time for 3 years and to have contributed to a social protection scheme during this period (36 months) in France and in any field (there is no need to have worked in the field of health before, but it can help you be selected).
+The conditions to be met to register for the IFSI competition are to have worked for 3 years full time and to have contributed to a social protection scheme during this period (36 months) in France and in any field (it is not necessary to have worked in the health field before, but it can help to be accepted in an IFSI).

-Professional experience makes it possible to contribute to social security and to be subsequently financed by the Pôle emploi for the nurse training.
+Professional experience allows you to contribute to social security and subsequently be financed for nursing training by Pôle emploi.

-Once you have registered, you have to sit a competitive entrance exam including two written tests (general knowledge and mathematics) and an oral test.
+After registration, you must take a competitive exam consisting of two written tests (general knowledge and mathematics) and an oral exam.

-Please note that the nursing competition takes place every year around February-March.
+Please note, the nursing competition takes place every year around February-March.

-Good to know: Students who validate their first year of PASS or LAS, without passing the entrance examination for the second year of medical training, can sometimes have a gateway to an IFSI.
+Students who complete their first year of PASS or LAS, without passing the entrance exam for the second year of medical training, can sometimes have a gateway to an IFSI.
 Direct access to the second year may be possible.
-It is the institutions that define their admission procedures.
+It is the establishments which define their admission procedures.

-People holding a diploma allowing them to practice outside the European Union in medicine or midwifery can do accelerated nursing studies (six months) with internships in the hospital.
+People holding a diploma allowing them to practice outside the European Union in medicine or midwifery (midwifery) can do accelerated nursing studies (six months) with internships in hospitals.

-You can find by clicking here the list of institutions offering these courses in Île-de-France.
+You can find by clicking here the list of institutions offering these training courses in Île-de-France.

-To register, you must present an application file and pass an oral examination before a jury made up of the director of the NTI, the educational coordinator and a health manager.
-This oral is used to assess the level of French, motivation and professional project.
+To register, you must submit an application file and take an oral exam in front of a jury made up of the director of the IFSI, the educational coordinator and a health executive.
+This oral exam is used to assess your level of French, motivation and professional project.

 What happens next?

-Nursing studies represent a cost.
+Nursing studies cost money.
 The training generally lasts 3 years, with a rhythm of 35 hours per week.
-It is therefore difficult to work at the same time.
+This makes it difficult to work at the same time.

-In certain situations, it is possible to have your studies financed in NTI or to receive aid.
+In certain situations, it is possible to have your IFSI studies financed or to receive aid.

-There are two types of IFSI, public and private, and tuition fees vary by type of institution and region.
+There are two types of IFSI, public and private IFSI, and tuition fees vary depending on the type of institution and region.

 The cost of studies:

-Training in public IFSI is free for all students continuing their studies and/or registered with Pôle Emploi.
+Training in public IFSIs is free for all students continuing their studies and/or registered with Pôle Emploi.

-However, the university registration fees for a bachelor's degree are € 170 (for 2022-2023) and the Contribution to Student and Campus Life (CVEC) of € 92 (in 2022) are not covered by the state, unless you have a scholarship.
+However, the university registration fees for a bachelor's degree are € 170 (for 2022-2023) and the Contribution to Student and Campus Life (CVEC) of € 92 (in 2022) are not covered by the State, unless you are on a scholarship.

-People with refugee, subsidiary protection and asylum seeker status do not have to pay the CVEC and some universities also allow exemption from registration fees.
+People with refugee, subsidiary protection and asylum seeker status do not have to pay CVEC and some universities also allow registration fees to be waived .

 Financial aid:

-• It is also possible to benefit from a study allowance contract.
-The study allowance contract is a monthly scholarship, paid to a student from the second year of training, in return for a commitment to serve 18 to 30 months within the hospital with which he signs the contract.
-This contract can be combined with the regional grant.
+• It is also possible to benefit from a study grant contract.
+The study grant contract is a monthly scholarship, paid to a student from the second year of training, in return for a commitment to serve for 18 to 30 months within the hospital with which he signs the contract.
+This contract can be combined with the regional scholarship.

-• If you live in Île-de-France, you can find all the aid available by clicking here.
+• If you live in Île-de-France, you can find all the assistance available by clicking here.

-During the training, the students benefit from internship and transport allowances.
+During training, students benefit from internship and transportation allowances.

 For example, these internship allowances in 2023 are: